AmirAlavi/scrna_nn/README.md

 A pipeline for reducing the dimensions of single-cell RNA-seq data using neural networks.

-`scrna-nn` is the main script.
+`bin/scrna-nn` is the main script.
 TODO: Example invocations: